US coach Andonovski resigns after World Cup exit

 In the World Cup the US started with a 3-0 win over Vietnam but a 1-1 draw with the Netherlands and a goalless draw with Portugal meant they finished second in their group.
 It was the first time ever they had failed to win at least two group games.

-The US were criticised for their performances in the group stage but improved against Sweden but were repelled by an impressive goalkeeping performance from Zecira Musovic, who made 11 saves over 120 minutes, to send the knock-out match to penalties.
+The US were criticised for their performances in the group stage but put in an improved display against Sweden.

+However, they were repelled by an impressive performance from keeper Zecira Musovic, who made 11 saves over 120 minutes, to send the match to penalties.

-During the shootout veteran players Megan Rapinoe and Kelley O'Hara were among those to miss.
-Sweden's Lina Hurtig's winning penalty was awarded after a video assistant referee check.
+During the shootout US veterans Megan Rapinoe and Kelley O'Hara were among those to miss, while Lina Hurtig's winning penalty for Sweden was awarded after a video assistant referee check.